cvalencia1991/To-Do-List/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome Books: Webpack Setup
+# To Do List: Jest testing

 > In this project we worked in pair-programming and created tests with Jest to implement the To Do list Files.
 We created tests to check the following functions:
 - Test Add a task function